Spiritdude/GCodeToolbox/README.md

 which is ideal when a grid of test objects with different settings are made (e.g. per row one temperature, per column certain settings like infill density).

 <pre>
-% gctoolbox --fileList myfiles.list cat > mixed3.gcode
+% gctoolbox --fileList=myfiles.list cat > mixed3.gcode
 </pre>

 whereas <b>myfiles.list</b> is